dhiwinsamrich/Python-Standard-Library/README.md

 - Provides feedback on correct and incorrect guesses.

 The Hangman Game is a fun and interactive project that demonstrates basic game development and user interaction in Python.

+### 10. Listing Files in FTP Server
+- **Description:** FTP Server File Listing
+- **Function:** This project connects to an FTP server and lists all files in a specified directory.

+**Key Features:**
+- Connect to an FTP server using credentials.
+- Navigate directories and list files.
+- Useful for managing and auditing files on an FTP server.

+Listing Files in FTP Server helps in accessing and managing files on remote FTP servers efficiently.

+### 11. Logging
+- **Description:** Logging Module
+- **Function:** This project demonstrates the use of Python's built-in `logging` module for tracking events and debugging.

+**Key Features:**
+- Set up and configure loggers, handlers, and formatters.
+- Log messages at different severity levels (DEBUG, INFO, WARNING, ERROR, CRITICAL).
+- Write log messages to files, console, or other outputs.

+The Logging module is crucial for monitoring application behavior, diagnosing issues, and maintaining records of events in a systematic manner.

 ---